 Faculty, Facilities, and Resources

 African American studies is interdisciplinary, drawing faculty from American studies; communication studies; education; English; gender, women's, and sexuality studies; history; journalism and mass communication; therapeutic recreation; religious studies; rhetoric; sociology; and theatre arts.

-The African American studies major provides valuable background for careers in a diverse society, in areas such as community work, public school teaching, religion, government, political science, and law.
+The African American studies major provides a valuable background for careers in a diverse society, in areas such as community work, public school teaching, religion, government, political science, and law.
 Some graduates go on to advanced study, many preparing for work as teachers and administrators at colleges and universities.

 Apply to the College of Liberal Arts and Sciences.